-To develop a BCA, applicants should attempt to quantify and monetize all potential benefits and costs of a project.
+To develop a BCA, applicants should attempt to quantify and monetize all the relevant potential benefits and costs of a project to the extent possible.
 Some benefits (or costs) may be difficult to capture or may be highly uncertain.
 If an applicant cannot monetize certain benefits or costs, it should quantify them using the physical units in which they naturally occur, where possible.
 When an applicant is unable to either quantify or monetize such benefits, the project sponsor should discuss them qualitatively, taking care to describe how the project is expected to lead to those outcomes.

-In this guidance document, USDOT provides recommended nationwide average values to estimate or monetize common sources of benefits from transportation projects (see Appendix A).
+In this guidance document, USDOT provides recommended unit values, based on nationwide averages, to estimate or monetize common sources of benefits from transportation projects (see Appendix A).
 USDOT recognizes that in many cases, applicants may have additional local data that is appropriate or even superior for use in evaluating a given project, particularly for non-monetary inputs.
-Applicants may (and in some cases are explicitly encouraged to) blend these localized data with national estimates or industry standards to complete a more robust analysis, so long as those local values are reasonable and well-documented.
-However, for some key parameters, including monetization values applied to reducing injuries and fatalities and travel time savings, applicants are asked to apply the recommended values provided in this guidance document.
+Applicants may (and in some cases are explicitly encouraged to) utilize these localized data alongside national estimates or industry standards for other parameters to complete a more robust analysis, so long as those local values are reasonable and well-documented.
+However, for some key parameters, including monetization values applied to reducing injuries and fatalities and travel time savings, applicants are asked to apply the recommended national values provided in this guidance document.